yegle/pandas-website/community.rst

 Tracker
 <https://github.com/pydata/pandas/issues?labels=Bug&sort=created&direction=desc&state=open&page=1>`__.

-To learn more about how to contribute to the ongoing development of *pandas*, please check out our :doc:`developer page </developers>`.
+To learn more about how to contribute to the ongoing development of *pandas*, please check out our `developer page <developers.html>`__.

 History of Development
 ~~~~~~~~~~~~~~~~~~~~~~